Report highlights dangers for asylum seekers in Mexican city

 “Just like the asylum seekers waiting their turn to enter the U.S. to initiate their claims, those who have been returned to Mexico while waiting for their application to be resolved also face serious risks and are systematically exposed to violence and potentially traumatic events," Doctors Without Borders said.

-Asked about the report Tuesday, U.S. Customs and Border Protection Acting Commissioner Mark Morgan dismissed it and said the “remain in Mexico” program would not change.
+Asked about the report Tuesday at a news conference in Washington, the acting commissioner of the U.S. Customs and Border Protection, Mark Morgan, disputed the finding that 75% of their patients had been kidnapped after being turned away from the southwest U.S. border.

-“That report that you're citing is not what we're hearing,” Morgan said.
-“That's not what we're hearing and that's not what we're seeing.”
+“That's not what we're hearing and that's not what we're seeing,” he said.

+Morgan said the U.S. is working with the Mexican government to encourage migrants to go to shelters instead of the makeshift tent cities that have cropped up along the Mexican side of the border.
+And he broadly defended U.S. policies that have turned tens of thousands of people away as they sought to enter the United States in recent months.

 Nuevo Laredo is one of seven border points where the United States is returning asylum seekers under the program, which launched in January 2019 and has expanded practically the length of the frontier.
 Tamaulipas state, where Nuevo Laredo is located, is a stronghold of cartel activity.